-For most people I talk to, the justification for cheap headphones is simple: they break all the time anyway, so why waste money on them?
-Headphones seem to be a disposable commodity to be replaced after short periods of abuse.
+For most people that I talk to, the justification for cheap headphones is simple: they break all the time anyway, so why waste money on them?
+Headphones can sometimes seem to be a disposable commodity to be replaced after short periods of abuse.

 In this light, I feel like some tough love is in order.
 The truth of the matter is, buying expensive headphones is worth it—especially when you consider just how much you’re getting in return.
 Headphones are the most important part of your audio consumption at the computer or with your phone.
-While I loathe telling people to spend more money (it goes against my core beliefs), in this instance: taking the plunge on a set of really nice headphones have benefits that are very apparent almost instantly—just make sure you’re getting what you pay for.
+While I loathe telling people to spend more money, in this instance: taking the plunge on a set of really nice headphones have benefits that are very apparent almost instantly—just make sure you’re getting what you pay for.

 “They’re just gonna break in a few months anyway, so why waste money on them?”

 Let’s get this one out of the way so we can talk about the more fun stuff: if you want headphones that can withstand your abuse, you need to shell out more money.
 Build quality means a lot of things, and people often forget that it’s not just durability that a good build will get you.
 Good build quality will often mean more comfortable materials, fewer annoyances, and design features that make the headphones easier to use.